StevenNoppeVetex/Dashboard_Villars_dotnet/README.md

 # Dashboard_Villars_dotnet

 .net dashboard application for a lamination machine @ Vetex nv.
-Application will run on a touchscreen HMI running Windows 10 IOT.
+Application will run on a panel PC running Windows 10 IOT.

 The application gets the machine status from a Siemens PLC S7-1500, using the Snap7 library.